msr-quarc/Liquid/GettingStarted.md

 ## Registration

-While LIQUi|> is free, we do require that you register so that we can track how many people are using it.
+While LIQUi|> is free, we do request that you register so that we can track how many people are using it.
 To do this you will need to submit a registration request email to our LISTSERV, which will reply with a registration command.

 The LISTSERV is at LISTSERV@lists.research.microsoft.com.